The 2CNF Boolean Formula Satisfiability Problem and the Linear Space Hypothesis: Abstract

-\begin{quote} \n{\bf Abstract.} We aim at investigating the solvability/insolvability of nondeterministic logarithmic-space (NL) decision, search, and optimization problems parameterized by size parameters using simultaneously polynomial time and sub-linear space on multi-tape deterministic Turing machines.
-We are particularly focused on a special NL-complete problem, 2SAT---the 2CNF Boolean formula satisfiability problem---parameterized by the number of Boolean variables.
-It is shown that 2SAT with $n$ variables and $m$ clauses can be solved simultaneously polynomial time and $(n/2^{c\sqrt{\log{n}}})\, polylog(m+n)$ space for an absolute constant $c>0$.
-This fact inspires us to propose a new, practical working hypothesis, called the linear space hypothesis (LSH), which states that 2SAT$_3$---a restricted variant of 2SAT in which each variable of a given 2CNF formula appears as literals in at most 3 clauses---cannot be solved simultaneously in polynomial time using strictly ``sub-linear'' (i.e., $n^{\varepsilon}\, polylog(n)$ for a certain constant $\varepsilon\in(0,1)$) space.
-An immediate consequence of this working hypothesis is $\dl\neq\nl$.
-Moreover, we use our hypothesis as a plausible basis to lead to the insolvability of various NL search problems as well as the nonapproximability of NL optimization problems.
-For our investigation, since standard logarithmic-space reductions may no longer preserve polynomial-time sub-linear-space complexity, we need to introduce a new, practical notion of ``short reduction.''
-It turns out that $\overline{\mathrm{2SAT}_3}$ is complete for a restricted version of NL, called Syntactic NL or simply SNL, under such short reductions.
-This fact supports the legitimacy of our working hypothesis. \end{quote}
+We aim at investigating the solvability/insolvability of nondeterministic logarithmic-space (NL) decision, search, and optimization problems parameterized by natural size parameters using simultaneously polynomial time and sub-linear space.
+We are particularly focused on $\mathrm{2SAT}_3$---a restricted variant of the 2CNF Boolean (propositional) formula satisfiability problem in which each variable of a given 2CNF formula appears at most 3 times in the form of literals---parameterized by the total number $m_{vbl}(\phi)$ of variables of each given Boolean formula $\phi$.
+We propose a new, practical working hypothesis, called the linear space hypothesis (LSH), which asserts that $(\mathrm{2SAT}_3,m_{vbl})$ cannot be solved in polynomial time using only ``sub-linear'' space (i.e., $m_{vbl}(x)^{\varepsilon}\, polylog(|x|)$ space for a constant $\varepsilon\in[0,1)$) on all instances $x$.
+Immediate consequences of LSH include $\dl\neq\nl$, $\logdcfl\neq\logcfl$, and $\mathrm{SC}\neq \mathrm{NSC}$.
+For our investigation, we fully utilize a key notion of ``short reductions'', under which the class $\mathrm{PsubLIN}$ of all parameterized polynomial-time sub-linear-space solvable problems is indeed closed.